 The Ministry of Health of Malawi is committed to supporting global efforts to increase accountability and improve data quality for decision-making.
 A team from the health ministry participated in the Summit on Measurement and Accountability for Results in Health in June 2015.
-At the Summit, over 600 global health leaders, decision-makers, thought leaders and implementers from over 60 countries representing development partners, partner country governments, and civil society endorsed the Health Measurement and Accountability Post-2015 Roadmap and 5-Point Call to Action.
+At the Summit, over 600 global health leaders, decision-makers, thought leaders and implementers from over 60 countries representing development partners, partner country governments, and civil society endorsed the Roadmap for Health Measurement and Accountability and 5-Point Call to Action.

 Key HIS/M&E documents developed by the country include: